-Rental Income on a property in Thailand
+Rental Income on a property in Phuket

 Unlike many areas of Europe, where there is little to no rental activity during the low season, Phuket occupancy rates in the low season are respectable and above average when compared to other areas where you can purchase property in Thailand.
 That's due in part to strong domestic tourism from Australia and relatively fair weather conditions during the low season.
-While the rain can get heavy in September and October, there aren't any periods where tourism shuts down or stops completely.
+While the rain can get heavy in October, there aren't any periods where tourism shuts down or stops completely.

-The high season in Phuket is exceptional and runs from November through April and sees strong and robust annual rental returns due to phenomenal weather.
+The high season in Phuket Thailand is exceptional and runs from November through April and sees strong and robust annual rental income returns due to phenomenal weather.
 On top of this, people are escaping to Phuket to avoid the cold weather in their home country.

-Basically, there are three ways to generate a profit from your property in Thailand.
+Basically, there are three ways to generate a profit from your property in Phuket Thailand.
 Rental income can play the biggest part.
 In this article, we will be focusing on rental income and rental returns from property in Thailand.

 Maximizing rental income requires some planning and fundamental decisions to be made prior to purchase.
-Location is always one of the key factors when choosing a rental property in Thailand.
+Location is always one of the key factors when choosing a rental property in Phuket Thailand.
 Phuket's west coast has been proven to provide strong rental returns for investors.
 The beaches on the west of Phuket are white sand with clear blue water great for swimming and relaxing.
 The west has some of the best nightlife on the island.

 Property within walking distance of the beach will do very well in Phuket and are in high demand commanding a higher average nightly rate.
 Travelers looking for accommodations in Phuket are usually wanting to be close to the beach.
 Some properties further away will offer a shuttle bus to the beach giving owners and their guests more flexibility.

-The most common ratio used for rental income is "rental yield", which is the rental revenue received in one year divided by the purchase price.
-Rental yield is a way to compare and analyze properties in Phuket and property in Thailand.
+The most common ratio used for rental income is "rental income yield", which is the rental revenue received in one year divided by the purchase price.
+Rental yield is a way to compare and analyze properties in Phuket and properties in Thailand.
 If the property has been used as a rental, the seller will usually provide the rental history of what the property rents for high season and low season.

 Developers of new construction will have rental estimates and figures ready for buyers.
 This is usually presented on a rental income spreadsheet.
 New developments will set up a rental management program for buyers.
 These days, investors are looking to rent out their property and make a profit.